 “We had a vision to save the oceans and the straw was one of the most visible plastic pollutants so we decided to focus on that,” says Haimi.

-In London Skipping Rock Labs, founded four years ago, has created an edible plastic packaging based on seaweed.
+In London, Skipping Rock Labs, founded in 2014, has created an edible plastic packaging based on seaweed.
 The company, founded by Pierre-Yves Paslier and Rodrigo Garica Gonzalez, began with edible ‘capsules’ of water and this summer launched a line of ketchup sachets which it is trialing with 10 London takeaway restaurants and JustEat, the food delivery service, ahead of a a commercial launch next year.

 Israeli startup Tipa, meanwhile, is tackling the issue of flexible packaging, such as the wrappers around coffee, fresh produce and snack bars.
 While rigid plastic containers are often at least partly recyclable, flexible packaging, which is not made of pure plastic polymers but a blend of materials, is much more difficult to reuse.